 Additional covers, that can be availed by paying premium charge on the total amount, include tariff rate on a labour specific contract and if the contract is for the materials and labour, the value of labour will be determined by the merits, that can be subjected to a minimum of 75% of the amount in the contract.

-As with every insurance, it is important to pay attention to the exclusions from the Workmen Compensation Insurance.
+As with every insurance, it is important to pay attention to the Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More from the Workmen Compensation Insurance.